elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

 long as the client can attach a valid access token with a valid scope to the call.
 It is out of scope for both the OAuth2 and OIDC protocols to control which clients can invoke an API, including the WES, TES, and DRS API.

+#### Disclaimer
+The following feature supports OAuth security practices.
+It is possible that it may or may not be supported in many places of development.

 If it is desirable to limit the WES, TES and DRS API calls only to particular clients (Third-party application), and it is proposed that the APIs are configured